 RetRollSpective – Limers

-Hello and welcome to another RetRollSpective, where I reflect on the history of marble athletes that have been featured in the Marble League.
+Hello and welcome to another RetRollSpective, where I reflect on the history of marble athletes.
 This time, we’re going to discuss the history of the Limers, an inaugural team of the Marble League which will not appear in the 2020 edition of the championship.
 Read on to find out why…

 The Limers hail from the Adriatic Coast in southern Europe, and got their name from two sources—the vast reserves of limestone that are nestled slightly inland of the Gulf of Tartufo, and their favorite dessert, cassata, which is traditionally served with limes on top.
 The Limers began racing in Sotsevsa, a city across the sea to the southeast of the gulf known for its philosophical teachings in ancient times, as well as its Syndesmarble, an ancient marble racing tournament which is still celebrated as a yearly tradition in the city.
 One year, the four performed so well that they caught the attention of a marble sports aficionado named Greg Woods.
 The team was approached soon after by Woods, who invited the team to join his Fruit Circuit troupe, and the team accepted.